top of page

 * Riverside Common - 2022

-Still Life in Coloniser's View
+Still Life With A Colonizers View

 My Creative Process:

 The theme of much of my work develops during the sketching process.
+Once a theme is decided, detailing is added and then colour if required

 Abstraction